Farmmi Issues CEO Update Letter; Expands Addressable Market Through Acquisition; Increased Growth and Expanded Opportunities

 Some of the bold steps we are taking to create greater value for the Company and all Shareholders today and in the future include:

-- Moso Bamboo is the main source of water bamboo shoots, which are not only a delicious food but also used in the development of construction and industrial products.
+a.
+Moso Bamboo is the main source of water bamboo shoots, which are not only a delicious food but also used in the development of construction and industrial products.

-- Camellia Oleifera is similar to olive oil and is used the production of Camellia oil, which is a popular cooking oil and used in the production and processing of other food products.
+b.
+Camellia Oleifera is similar to olive oil and is used the production of Camellia oil, which is a popular cooking oil and used in the production and processing of other food products.
 Camellia oil is also a preferred beauty product as a non-greasy, moisturizer for both skin and hair, able to permeate deep into lower layers of skin.

-- Chinese Fir trees are specimen evergreens capable of reaching 150 feet high and favored by wood processors for plywood and many other products.
+c.
+Chinese Fir trees are specimen evergreens capable of reaching 150 feet high and favored by wood processors for plywood and many other products.

-- The acquisition base effectively ensures the purity and quality of camellia oil, and the forest land above will also become an important raw material base for the company to sell high-quality products in the future.
+d.
+The acquisition base effectively ensures the purity and quality of camellia oil, and the forest land above will also become an important raw material base for the company to sell high-quality products in the future.
 At the same time, as the Chinese government gradually formulates and implements policies to ultimately achieve carbon neutral, the economic forests can actively participate in Carbon-Sink Trade markets and other green markets.

-- Develop Health & Wellness Food Products: The increasing number of people suffering from sub-health and chronic diseases is driving higher demand for healthy food that may also have medicinal properties or benefits.
+a.
+Develop Health & Wellness Food Products: The increasing number of people suffering from sub-health and chronic diseases is driving higher demand for healthy food that may also have medicinal properties or benefits.
 We are developing an expanded product portfolio relying on the technical support of many domestic and foreign scientific research institutions, and developing a food homologous series of products.

-- Care Management: As part of our market expansion strategy, we plan to invest in rehabilitation and elderly care management providers, which are benefiting from a spike in demand related to China's aging population.
+b.
+Care Management: As part of our market expansion strategy, we plan to invest in rehabilitation and elderly care management providers, which are benefiting from a spike in demand related to China's aging population.
 We expect this will be a major, multi-year trend and business catalyst.

-- As an emerging industry, medical and health care is not only a new driving force for the Company to cultivate and develop, but also the key for the Company to win new competitive advantages in the future.
+c.
+As an emerging industry, medical and health care is not only a new driving force for the Company to cultivate and develop, but also the key for the Company to win new competitive advantages in the future.

-- The Agreement between one of Farmmi's subsidiaries, and two other partners, seeks to maximize potential upside by leveraging each company's business platform and expertise, while reducing each party's investment risk.
+a.
+The Agreement between one of Farmmi's subsidiaries, and two other partners, seeks to maximize potential upside by leveraging each company's business platform and expertise, while reducing each party's investment risk.

-- Farmmi committed to investing RMB 5 million, accounting for 25% of the total registered capital of the new company, while another partner committed to investing RMB 12 million, accounting for 60% of the total registered capital of the new company, and another committed to investing RMB 3 million, accounting for 15% of the total registered capital of the new company.
+b.
+Farmmi committed to investing RMB 5 million, accounting for 25% of the total registered capital of the new company, while another partner committed to investing RMB 12 million, accounting for 60% of the total registered capital of the new company, and another committed to investing RMB 3 million, accounting for 15% of the total registered capital of the new company.

 Taken together, we are excited to be in a new phase of growth for Farmmi.
 We are actively pursuing an expanded business strategy, with greater opportunities for revenue and profit growth, that builds on the strong platform and demand we are continuing to benefit from in the edible fungi market worldwide.
 We appreciate and are thankful for the support of our shareholders, as we remain focused on driving revenue and profit growth, and creating even greater value for Farmmi and all shareholders.